MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-loss-prevention.md

 ### Schema guidance for CSV files

-Use this schema guidance to produce files in comma-separated values (CSV) format:

-- The files are in CSV UTF-8 (comma-delimited) format (*.csv).
+- The files are in CSV UTF-8 (comma, semi-colon, or tab-delimited) format (\*.csv or \*.tsv).
 - The maximum file size is 10 gigabytes (GB).
-- The **DateTime** columns are in International Organization for Standardization (ISO) 8601 format.
-For example, **DateTime.UtcNow.ToString("o")** might have the result **"2019-03-14T20:18:11.254Z"**.
+- **DateTime** columns are in International Organization for Standardization (ISO) 8601 format.
+For example, in C# **DateTime.UtcNow.ToString("o")** would have the format **"2019-03-14T20:18:11.254Z"**.
 - The decimal precision is two decimal places.
-- The following characters are escaped in all columns: commas, new line characters, and multiline characters.
+- The following characters are escaped in all columns: commas/semi-colons, new line characters, and multiline characters.

 For more information about schemas you can use to generate models and determine risk assessments, see [Data schemas for loss prevention](./view-loss-prevent-schemas.md).